 Steve Schneer was a show stopper when he dropped in to take his runs no matter what the event was.
 Anyone who saw Steve skate knew him for his unique stunts he would perform right in the middle of a contest.
 Even during his practice runs he would intimidate the other competitors by skating a full boar practice session while barefooted and shirtless, as seen in the frontside invert pictured below, which was rumored Steve had invented, but without proper recognition, or given credit.
 Steve is probably best known for the Schneer invented “Ho Ho Plant.”
 Steve would stall these gymnast type inverts on the top coping for what seemed like over 30 seconds, or forever in the world of professional skateboarding.
 Schneer’s upper body strength and balance was never contested by any fellow skate pros, because nobody could do a hand plant (invert) and stick the plant one handed, or sometimes with both hands like the traditional Ho Ho Plant, all while stalling long enough to pick his nose, or making small talk with another skater on top of the upper deck.
 If you ask key partakers in the world of skateboarding, most will credit Schneer with the first frontside invert that dated back to 1978, and was publicly claimed by Steve through various media channel mediums of the times.

 Steve Schneer, known as a true pioneer of skateboarding, having invented several tricks he may, or may not have gotten credit for, but amongst his skating peers, he was given proper respect, but always was held to a higher standard of skating when he performed for the crowds.
 The intensity Schneer would bring with these amazing stunts and tricks nobody else would dare try, was spectacular to watch.
-I’ve seen Steve over the years here and there skating in competition and in demonstration riding for a classic skateboarding company named “Old Cocks Skateboards” and good their were always good reports from best friend Harley Mercier each and every time I talked to Harley about Schneer.
+I’ve seen Steve over the years here and there skating in competition and in demonstration riding for a classic skateboarding company named “Old Cocks Skateboards” and their were always good reports from long time friend Alan Harley Mercier each and every time I talked to Harley about Schneer.
 Steve was the 70′s skate version of what Tony Hawk brought to skateboarding in the 1980′s and that was an increased level of of difficulty and a bag full of new tricks nobody could touch.
 Some of his tricks were called circus tricks due to the level of difficulty they demanded, but with Steve their was never any moments when pride would get the best of him.
 He was a peoples person and an impressive entertainer always in full effect and leaving nothing on the table when he finally finished the Schneer show.

 Steve Schneer the Heineken Pool in 1979.
 The house owner worked at Heineken..